 Sometimes an immediate, outright gift makes the most sense, but before you write a check, consider exploring your options help your giving have the most impact.

 “At Wells Fargo Philanthropic Services, we look for ways to help amplify the impact of your dollars toward meeting the goals we’ve outlined together,” says Silverstein.
 “Your relationship team can provide the perspective you need to select the options geared to your objectives.”

 Among the tactics to consider for your Intentional Giving Plan:

 - A donor advised fund.
-Make a donation to a donor advised fund, such as the Wells Fargo Philanthropy Fund®, and you may receive an immediate tax benefit — you also get to decide when funds are distributed to your charity of choice.
+Make a donation to a donor advised fund, and you may receive an immediate tax benefit—you also get to decide when funds are distributed to your charity of choice.

 - A charitable remainder trust.
 This option lets the donor retain an income stream for the time specified in the trust, with the remainder of the donated assets going tax-free to your charity of choice.

 - A charitable lead trust.
 This option allows a trust to make contributions to a charity over the length of time specified in the trust, with the remainder of the donated assets going to another beneficiary.